sw360/sw360portal/README.md

 * libraries: for general stuff that is reused among the above, for example, couchdb access.
 * importers: for provisioning tasks.
 * scripts: for deploying either inside the vagrant or on your development machine.
+* rest: for the REST API which contains an authorization and resource server.

 ### Required software